About the author: Kayman McIver

 There’s a lot to cover as you study for this exam!
 Five different domains, 15 competencies, and five constructed-response questions.
-Plan for plenty of time to cover it all, and read this article to find out more about the structure of the exam.
+Plan for plenty of time to cover it all!

 You should start studying for the RICA about two months before the exam.
 This will give you a week or two to study each domain plus time to review.
 If you spend a week on each of the five domains, two weeks preparing for the essays, and one week reviewing all the material, you will be prepared.

 The RICA is difficult and will demand some serious study time.
 You should plan on spending an hour or two every day for about eight weeks to fully prepare.
 Taking a diagnostic test before you begin will help you know how much time you should spend studying.
 Head to 240 Tutoring’s website to take their practice test for free and begin your studying.